 Beringia in the Yukon

-Solution 3: We can integrate available Provincial-level classification via a crosswalk to these same levels.
+Solution 3: We can integrate available Provincial-level classification via a crosswalk to these same levels and complete new red list assessments.
 We will focus attention of the subsets of the CNVC and related classifications where there is a high probability of types contributing to KBA A2 and B4 implementation.

 1.3.
 IUCN Red List of Ecosystems